Torreya State Park

 Primitive Campsite Availability

 Rock Bluff Primitive Campsite will be open beginning Friday, Feb.
 14, and reservations can be made by calling the park office at this time.
 Rock Creek and Torreya Challenge primitive campsites are closed until further notice, as heavy downfall debris prevents access to these sites.
 The main campground is open.

 Welcome to Torreya State Park

 High bluffs overlooking the Apalachicola River make Torreya one of Florida's most scenic places.

-Tours of the Gregory House are offered at 10 a.m., EST on weekdays and 10 a.m., 2 p.m. and 4 p.m., EST on weekends and state holidays.
+Tours of the Gregory House are offered at 10 a.m.
+Eastern time on weekdays and 10 a.m., 2 p.m. and 4 p.m.
+Eastern time on weekends and state holidays.

 Plan Your Visit